 Rhubarb compote can be used as a topping for many different breakfasts or sweet treats.

 A great way to use rhubarb that’s not in a rhubarb pie or crumble/crisp.
+Be sure to also try Rhubarb Sauce, which is great on both sweet and savory dishes.

 Rhubarb is a great source of magnesium and fiber as well as other vitamins and minerals.